blevinscm/genai-docs/docs/multimodal/Grounding-with-your-data.md

  4. Click **Create**.
 8. Click **Create**.

-## Generate grounded responses with your data store
+## Generate grounded responses with your data store {#generate-grounded-responses-with-data-store}

 Use the following instructions to ground a model with your data.
 A maximum of 10 data stores is supported.